ProseMirror/website/markdown/guide/intro.md

 in the future, people will distribute drop-in editors based on ProseMirror.
 As such, this is more of a Lego set than a Matchbox car.

-There are four core modules, which are required to do any editing at all, and a number of extension modules maintained by the core team, which have a status similar to that of 3rd party modules—they provide useful functionality, but you may omit them or replace them with other modules that implement similar functionality.
+There are four essential modules, which are required to do any editing at all, and a number of extension modules maintained by the core team, which have a status similar to that of 3rd party modules—they provide useful functionality, but you may omit them or replace them with other modules that implement similar functionality.

-The core modules are:
+The essential modules are:

  - [`prosemirror-model`](##model) defines the editor's [document
    model](#doc), the data structure used to describe the content